Skip to Content

 Check the Breaker Panel

-Sometimes, the problem will not be the outlets themselves but the circuit breaker.
-By examining your home’s breaker panel, you can usually figure out which breaker has gone bad.
-Most breaker panels have clearly labeled circuits that tell you which part of the house they are connected to.
-Turning the breaker off and then back on can fix the problem.
-If that doesn’t work, the breaker itself may be bad or have a loose connection.
-If that is the case, then the breaker will have to be replaced.
+Sometimes, the issue is not with the outlets but with a defective circuit breaker.
+You can often identify the bad breaker by checking your home’s electrical panel.
+Many breaker boxes have clearly labeled circuits, showing which areas of the house they serve.
+If this is true, flipping the breaker off and then back on can often resolve the issue.
+In some instances, the breaker may be faulty or have a loose connection.
+If this is the case, the breaker will need replacing.

 Call Your Landlord

-Would you like to trade in your current rental home for one that is maintained year-round by qualified professionals?
-Real Property Management Gold can help!
+Are you looking to trade your current rental home for one maintained year-round by qualified professionals?
+Find your new home through Real Property Management Gold!
 Please browse our listings or call us at 301-392-2172 today!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.